harisankar-krishna-swamy/django_cacheable_model/README.rst

 A cacheable model for django.

 * A generic way of creating cache keys from Django model fields
-* Retrieve django models from cache with field values (cache along the way if not found).
+* Retrieve django models from cache with field values (cache along the way if not found)
+* Retrieve all the model instances (suitable for small set of models)

 See usage example below
-* Retrieve all the model instances (suitable for small set of models)

 # 1. Github
 https://github.com/harisankar-krishna-swamy/django_cacheable_model